I hear you are ready to search for a new domain name? Be careful with that intellectual property! Front runners want it first!

 - Internic, the original domain company, https://www.internic.net/whois.html

 My experience, and this is just one of my experiences.
-I used to use Go Daddy as my domain registrar.
+At one point in my history of life, I used to use Go Daddy as my domain registrar.
 I was looking for a new domain name, so I of course went to Go Daddy to do the searching.
 I entered hundreds of different names, most of which were already taken.
 But there were a few great short domains that I came up with!
 I was excited!
 I decided to sleep on it.
 A couple of days later, the domains were registered by someone else, of course the domains were using private registration, and the domains were parked on Go Daddy “This domain is for sale” pages.

 I of course cannot confirm that Go Daddy systemically takes potentially popular domains from the sea of domains for which their customers search, and it is completely possible that the domains were just cool names that someone else also thought about at the same time I thought about them.
 It is also possible that a disgruntled Go Daddy employee decided to search for the search terms their customers were using and decided to steal the domain — not really stealing, maybe more being opportunistic, but it sure felt like a stealing at the time.